 Free entrance – visiting major sights in Spain is expensive, but if you plan your trip ahead and find places like this, you can save a lot!

 No queues – If you are like me and don’t like waiting in line for ages to get tickets to see a sight that everyone “has to see” or perhaps your kids are inpatient or the sun is in full blast, this might be a better option for you.

-If you are staying more than a Day in Valencia, visiting Monastery of Santa Maria de la Valldigna would make a great day trip.
+If you are staying more than a Day in Valencia, visiting the Monastery of Santa Maria de la Valldigna would make a great day trip.

-Monasterio de Santa Maria de la Valldigna or Monastery of Santa Maria de la Valldigna is situated in the Valencian Community, about an hour drive south from Valencia.
+Monasterio de Santa Maria de la Valldigna or Monastery of Santa Maria de la Valldigna is situated in the Valencian Community, about an hour drive south of Valencia.
 The small village where this monastery is located is called Simat de la Valldigna, and it is situated in a valley, about 15 kilometers (9 miles) from the nearest beach.

 For decades, the Simat Monastery had been abandoned, but now, the Valencian regional government has been fixing it slowly.

-And while some areas are in ruins, the Gothic style church is still standing and the inside of it is quite breath-taking.
+And while some areas are in ruins, the Gothic-style church is still standing and the inside of it is quite breathtaking.
 The monastery is surrounded by hundreds (if not thousands) of orange trees which can be found all over the valley and surrounding areas.